Compton

 Dogs:

-The resident dog of his foster home has been teaching him how to play appropriately and what amount of pressure to use while play-biting.
+Compton is dog friendly and loves to play with his two foster brothers.
+We also recently had a Fetch alumn come stay with us for a week and he did great.
 Compton’s signature move, like any herding dog, is to bite ankles to get a dog playing.
 He also shakes off after a bit of rough play now and realizes that playing is fun.

 Cats: